 What We Are Doing

-Gathering data on drug induced homicide prosecutions by systematically collecting media stories since 2000;
+Gathering data on drug induced homicide cases by systematically collecting media stories since 2000

 HIJ Action Lab has hand-coded a random subsample of online media articles for detailed information about relationships between individuals accused of drug-induced homicide and those who are deceased.
 We are in the process of calibrating our web-scraping algorithm to automate this process.